-Opportunities exist in the marketplace for real estate investors to diversify their real estate holdings of highly appreciated and long held assets by utilizing a combination of the IRC 1031 exchange and further the IRC 721 exchange in a stepped process.
+Opportunities exist in the marketplace for investors to diversify their real estate holdings while deferring capital gains of highly appreciated and long-held assets.
+Real estate property owners may find utilizing a combination of Section 1031 Exchange and Section 721 Exchange, also referred to as a "Two-Step UPREIT Transaction", to be a beneficial tax mitigation process.
 Knowing that each investor's specific situation is different, we recommend that the investor seek the advice of tax and legal professionals to understand risks and how this can apply to their unique situation.

-Many full-service real estate advisory firms sponsor investment programs to accommodate market demand for passive real estate 1031 exchange products.
-These programs, subject to laws under the Securities Act of 1933 and investor suitability requirements are typically structured as Tenant-In-Common (TICs) or Delaware Statutory Trusts (DSTs) and provide investors with a vehicle to exchange proceeds from a real property sale into professionally managed, institutional quality real estate through the IRC 1031 process.
+Many full-service real estate advisory firms, or sponsors, create investment programs to accommodate market demand for passive real estate 1031 exchange products.
+These programs, subject to the Securities Act of 1933 and investor suitability requirements, are often structured as Delaware Statutory Trusts (DSTs).
+Purchasing DST interests provide investors with a vehicle to exchange proceeds from a real property sale into professionally managed, institutional quality real estate through the Section 1031 Exchange process.

-Now further, should the REIT exercise its option to purchase the investors position in the DST, the investor has the choice of accepting O.P. shares in the REIT through an IRC 721 exchange or cash as proceeds from the sale.
-Should the investor take the cash option, they can do another IRC 1031 exchange or keep the proceeds and pay taxes.
-Should the investor accept the O.P. shares in the REIT through the IRC 721 exchange; the investor has achieved the greater diversification by owning the REIT shares.
+Further, should the REIT exercise its option to purchase the investor position in the DST, the investor may choose to accept OP units in the REIT through a Section 721 Exchange or as cash proceeds from the sale.
+Should the investor take the cash option, they can do another Section 1031 Exchange or keep the proceeds and pay taxes.
+Should the investor accept the OP Units in the REIT through the 721 Exchange, the investor may achieve greater diversification by owning the REIT.